 Once your sauce is whisked together, your grains and legumes are cooked, and your veggies are roasted, everything comes together pretty quickly.

-This particular buddha bowl arrangement was inspired by a local Austin restaurant called Galaxy Cafe that I worked at all throughout college.
+This particular nourish bowl arrangement was inspired by a local Austin restaurant called Galaxy Cafe that I worked at all throughout college.
 This was consistently one of their most popular menu items and I still crave it almost a decade later!

 More easy dinner options:

-Nourishing Buddha Bowls with Chile Peanut Sauce
+Veggie-Packed Nourish Bowls with Chile Peanut Sauce

 For the chile peanut sauce: